 Kathmandu is also the largest city in Nepal.
 According to the census taken in the year 2011, the population of Kathmandu was around 1 million.

 Because of the service and facilities in Kathmandu, the number of the population keeps on increasing.
 The current metro area population of Kathmandu in 2021 is 1472000.
 As the population has an increased by 3.37% from last year.

 Kathmandu is one of the popular places which offers a lot to travelers.
 There are several places from Tourist Hub Thamel to the monasteries in Kapan.

 The capital of Nepal, Kathmandu provides you with a wonderful opportunity to explore.
 There are several places to see or visit in Kathmandu and they are:

 Thamel is a tourist hub in Kathmandu.
 It is a city mainly for the nightlife zone where bars blast out live music and concerts.

-Besides, the markets and shops in Thamel have handmade handicrafts items, trekking gear, colorful jewelry.
-Consisting of numerous hotels, lodges, bars, the life of Thamel is buzzing and lively during the nighttime.
+Besides, the markets and shops in Thamel have handmade handicrafts items, trekking gear, and colorful jewelry.
+Consisting of numerous hotels, lodges, and bars, the life of Thamel is buzzing and lively during the nighttime.